 Despite any naysayers, the review scores are considerably higher than average.
 The Call of the Night episodes also tended to rank high in the Top 10 polls for Summer 2022 anime.

 Even better, the premiere of the first season did give a significant boost to Call of the Night manga sales.
+The series had 1.8 million copies in circulation back in February 2022.
 The Call of the Night manga sales were good enough to make Oricon’s Top 20 manga series chart for July 2022.

 The only other Summer 2022 anime series to make that Oricon Top 20 chart was Kingdom and Ao Ashi.
 In July 2022, the Call of the Night manga sales even bested the Chainsaw Man manga, which probably made it to the Top 20 based on sheer hype for the upcoming Chainsaw Man anime release date in Fall 2022.
 (We’re also predicting that Kingdom Season 5 and Ao Ashi Season 2 will happen in the future.)

 However, manga sales are only an indicator of an anime series’ popularity in Japan, whereas global streaming revenue is the major factor.
 Unfortunately, HIDIVE doesn’t provide anything similar to Crunchyroll’s popular anime list to judge the streaming performance.

 But we can look to anime popularity ranking polls for guidance.
 In that case, the individual Call of the Night episodes were often ranked in the Top 10 (or even the Top 3) on a week-by-week basis.